timotgl/photostream/README.md

 ## Prerequisites

  1. [Node.js](https://nodejs.org/) 23+
  2. [ GraphicsMagick](http://www.graphicsmagick.org/) if you want to use the `build-gallery` script.
-GraphicsMagick be installed via `brew install graphicsmagick` if you're on macOS and use [Homebrew](https://brew.sh/).
+GraphicsMagick can be installed via `brew install graphicsmagick` if you're on macOS and use [Homebrew](https://brew.sh/).

 ## Install dependencies